DavidSpivey/HA-Zone-Creator/README.md

 This is a companion app for 60GHz eMotion mmWave sensors such as eMotion Max and eMotion Ultra connected to Home Assistant through MQTT.
 This app will allow one to create customized zones for these sensors of almost any shape and export to Home Assistant.

-I noticed the grid offered in the LinkNLink app was quite low resolution (large squares), so I decided to make a companion app that would allow me to resolve some issues.
+The grid offered in the LinkNLink app is quite low resolution (large squares).
+Fortunately, with recent firmware updates, the developers have exposed useful functionality through MQTT so this is no longer a problem.
+This companion app allows me create more accurate zones easier.

-This is the result of those efforts.

 This app features:
 * Significantly higher resolution: 100x100 grid across 8 meters square